JaagaSustain/jaagasustain.github.io/pages/pages-root-folder/index.md

   title: logo.jpg

 widget1:
-  title: "Cowork"
-  url: '/cowork/'
-  image: cowork-small.png
-  text: 'We are a curated entrepreneurial community who share skills, networks and knowledge within a well laid out coworking space in central Bangalore.
-Join us to collaborate and help each other build stronger ventures.'
-widget2:
-  title: "Host an Event"
-  url: '/events/'
-  image: events-small.png
-  text: 'We love hosting interesting, creative organisations and events.
-We offer free space to meetups and other free events targeting the entrepreneurial ecosystem.
-Get in touch if you need a central location to host your audience!'
-widget3:
   title: "Incubate"
-  url: '/sustain/'
+  url: '/incubate/'
-  image: sustain-small.png
+  image: incubate-small.png
   text: "We support entrepreneurs using technology to address environmental challenges with free coworking space and access to technology platforms, mentors and partners.
 Apply to solve real world problems around us."
-#
+widget2:
+  title: "Consult"
+  url: '/consult/'
+  image: consult-small.png
+  text: 'We develop innovative products and processes to help realise a more sustainable world.
+Get in touch to find out how we can help you reduce your environmental impact while gaining economic value.'
+widget3:
+  title: "Partner"
+  url: '/partner/'
+  image: partner-small.png
+  text: 'We partner with incubators, accelerators and other innovation centres and help them implement robust innovation management practices.
+We bring experience of helping mature over 50 early stage innovations.'

 # Use the call for action to show a button on the frontpage
 #
 # To make internal links, just use a permalink like this